romainsacchi/carculator_truck/docs/modeling.rst

 | function of gross weight.        |                                  |
 +----------------------------------+----------------------------------+

-Figure 14 Comparison of modeled engine peak power, fuel cell stack
+*Figure 14: Comparison of modeled engine peak power, fuel cell stack*

 Inventory modelling
 *******************

-Once the vehicles are modeled, the calculated parameters of each of them is passed to the inventory.py calculation module to derive inventories.
+Once the vehicles are modeled, the calculated parameters of each of them is passed to the ``inventory.py`` calculation module to derive inventories.

 When the inventories for the vehicle and the transport are calculated, they can be normalized by the kilometric lifetime (i.e., vehicle-kilometer) or by the kilometric multiplied by the passenger occupancy (i.e., passenger-kilometer).